redhat-openstack/website/source/uncategorized/testedsetups.html.md

 ## Advanced Installs (Foreman Based) -- Work in Progress

-Please see [Deploying RDO Using Foreman](Deploying RDO Using Foreman) for directions on setting up compute and controller nodes using forman.
+Please see [Deploying RDO Using Foreman](Deploying RDO Using Foreman) for directions on setting up compute and controller nodes using foreman (only RHEL (derivatives) for now)

 | Config Name                                           | Status | HOWTO                                                      | Who | Date | BZ/LP | Notes Page |
 |-------------------------------------------------------|--------|------------------------------------------------------------|-----|------|-------|------------|